-Input to Federal Policy—Consensus Recommendations on Incident Reporting sent to Coast Guard
+Input to Federal Policy—Consensus Recommendations on Incident Reporting and Initial Response from CG-BSX

 ----Consensus Recommendations to the U.S. Coast Guard (June 2020, accepted by vote of NASBLA membership July 31, 2020).
 PDF package includes items incorporated into the consensus recommendations document by reference---reporting decision matrix, summary chart of recommended report data elements, and updates of five report categories' terms and definitions originally developed in the USCG/ERAC Accident Reporting Terms and Definitions Project (2012-2013).